datastax/nodejs-driver/doc/upgrade-guide/README.md

 If you have any questions or comments, you can [post them on the mailing list][mailing-list].

+## NEXT VERSION

+### Tuple constructor with one parameter

+The `Tuple` constructor had an undocumented behaviour when invoked with a single parameter which was an `Array`, the driver used the `Array` instance as `Tuple` elements.
+We removed this behaviour that was used internally.
+`Tuple.fromArray()` method should be used to build a `Tuple` from an `Array` of elements.

 ## 4.0

 The following is a list of changes made in version 4.0 of the driver that are relevant when upgrading from version 3.x.